 For puppies and kittens, we recommend vaccinating at 8, 12, and 16 weeks of age.

-We recommend multiple deworming treatments up to 6 months of age and at least 1 fecal analyses within the first year of life as recommended by the “Canadian Guidelines for the Prevention of Parasites in Dogs and Cats“.
+We recommend multiple deworming treatments up to 6 months of age and at least 1 fecal analyses as a puppy.

-We recommend feeding a premium quility puppy or kitten food.
+We recommend feeding a premium quality puppy or kitten food.
 Large breed puppies have unique requirements and should be fed “large breed” puppy food.

 House training can begin when your pup first gets home.